 After you complete the two-day course, the Certified Scrum Trainer uploads your name and email to the Scrum Alliance site, and pays the fees to the cover your exam and two-year membership.
 Then the Scrum Alliance sends you an email within a few hours.
 The email includes an invitation to take the exam online within 90 days.
 Most people are able to take the test and pass within hours of days of completing the the course.
 After taking the exam, you get the results right away.
 If you pass, you can then fill out a profile on the Scrum Alliance site.
-On the off chance you do not pass, you have another free chance within 90 days.

 Once you're certified, you're listed & searchable on the Scrum Alliance site.
 You can print your cerfiticate as a pdf.

 While there is no strict preparation required for the course, there are two key references that will help you get the most out of the course and have the highest odds of passing the exam.
 They are the "Scrum Guide", plus the "Core Scrum "information from the Scrum Alliance.
 They are both brief.
 You can get see them free online on this page of Scrum references and info: Scrum Resources While you're there, take a look at the other references and videos.

 I look forward to meeting you and helping you get certified.
 If you have any questions, feel free to call or email.
 Also, if you have any comments or suggestions for improving the course description or registration process, I'd welcome hearing.